 Groups Sue EPA Over Yet Another Approval of Glyphosate, Despite Dangers to Humans, Bees, and Butterflies (Natural Resources Defense Council)

-If you’re interested in glyphosate, or afraid that your health has been compromised because you’ve been exposed to it, read on.
-The information below is adapted from the the e-book, The Low Down on Glyphosate, Monsanto and our Rotten Systems, by Justine Rosenshield.
+If glyphosate interests you, or you’re afraid that your health is suffering because of it, read on.
+The information below comes from the the e-book, The Low Down on Glyphosate, Monsanto and our Rotten Systems, by Justine Rosenshield.

 The Grim Truth About Glyphosate